frangucc/thenodechronicles/the-epilogue.md

-Stream Ownership
+War of Art

-War of art
+ Man you talking books?  [knocking the dust off dads old books]

- Man you talking books?  [knocking the dust off dads old books]  Forget it, this is the only 1 u need for a real hookup [brothers getting hookups].
+Reading this book is the ultimate hook-up.

-The arch of the covenant is about to be found, don’t you watch SCI? [people on the hunt for the glowing arc]
+The arch of the covenant is about to be found, don’t you watch SCI?

 Prometheous?
-Bromethus?
-They win. [cleverly promethus logo associated with secret society, escaping anonymous’s watchful eye]
+They win.

-No, the FBI wins when the Lagina brothers disappear. [dumb look on their two faces while the fbi shuts them down]
+No, the FBI wins when the Lagina brothers disappear.

-The historians are gonna be huge yo.
-Way bigger than the MIT monks.
+The historians are gonna be huge, way bigger than the MIT monks.

-Why did the MIT monks become monks?
+Why did the MIT monks become monks in the first place Gou?
+What you know about them?

 I know exactly why.
 They all grew neckbeards and got fat, from sitting around too much and not taking care.
-Eventually they all dialed-in, literally.
+They dialed-in, literally.
 It got pretty gross.
-Some even began eating super-foods.
-They became like Rich Mahee, and wore helmets with AR, MR, Neurtransmitters, Projecters, Vibrators, All sorts of stupid stuff.
+Some even began eating super-foods called manna.
+They wore helmets and glasses with AR, MR, Neurtransmitters, Projecters, Vibrators, All sorts of stupid stuff.

 Pretty cool though.